-Cathy Braasch is an assistant professor in the Department of Architecture at The Pennsylvania State University and the founding principal of Braasch Architecture.
+Cathy Braasch is an associate teaching professor in the Stuckeman School’s Department of Architecture at Penn State and the founding principal of Braasch Architecture.
 At Penn State, she has taught undergraduate and graduate architectural design studios, visual communications, and collaborative master planning.
 Her research interests include duration and creative production in the built environment; the relationship between memory, ideation, and drawing; and intersections of architectural design and urban landscape.

 Braasch Architecture’s work is comprised of commercial and residential projects that provide flexibility for the evolving needs of families and businesses.